-public Task<ImapImplementation> IdentifyAsync( ImapImplementation clientImplementation, CancellationToken cancellationToken = null )
+public Task<ImapImplementation> IdentifyAsync( ImapImplementation clientImplementation, CancellationToken cancellationToken = default )

 |ObjectDisposedException||The ImapClient has been disposed.|